leerob/comprs/docs/lz77-compression.md

   ...until length 9 is reached
 ```

-This is why LZ77 can compress runs extremely efficiently!
+This is why LZ77 can compress runs so efficiently.

 ### The Empty Match